boots-edu/textbook/source/text/4-classes/clone.md

 # Next Step

-Next we'll learn about Composition and Inheritance: [Composition and Inheritance &raquo;](../5-composition-inheritance/index.md)
+Next we'll learn about Composition and Inheritance: [Composition and Inheritance](../5-composition-inheritance/index.md)